VAR logo English

 Taking Stock

-we need to be aware of the potential pitfalls of the assumptions of the previous chapters.
-The ultimate goal of these chapters has been to ask how we fit into the scheme of things.
+We need to be aware of the potential pitfalls of the assumptions of the previous chapters.
+The possibility of all this being used as a tool of speculation.
+The ultimate goal of these chapters has been to predict the properties of the next revolutionary machine-class, and perhaps also to shed light on how we fit into the scheme of things.

 Pitfalls of the assumptions